eclipse/kiso-testing/docs/getting_started/basic_tests.rst

  |
  ----> c.py module with classes S/T + Suite Setup/Teardown

-The framework will execute the tests in the below order:
+The framework will execute the tests in the following order:

  .. code:: bash